 Jurisdiction – Is Avast VPN located in a 5-eyes country?

 Avast SecureLine VPN’s headquarter is located in the Czech Republic that does NOT fall under 5-eyes country.
-Therefore, the Czech Republic may not be considered a member of a five eyes VPN alliance, but it does collaborate with them.
+Therefore, the Czech Republic may not be considered a member of a five eyes VPN in Spain alliance, but it does collaborate with them.

 This fact would raise a few eyebrows.
 But it is not something that would make me turn away from this VPN.
 So many people ask me, ”is Avast VPN good to use?”
 I always say to them, if it doesn’t fall under these countries then it’s’ perfectly safe to use.
 Still, I like my VPNs outside the dirty claws of the American and British intelligence agencies.

-Security – Is Avast Secureline VPN safe?
+Security – Is Avast Secureline VPN safe in Spain?

 It is used by everyone from giant corporations to small banks to secure confidential information.
 This VPN has multiple protocol options.
 However, you won’t need to look further than Avast’s’ OpenVPN TCP and UDP ports and IKEv2 with AES 256-bit encryption for guaranteed privacy.

 OpenVPN protocol is the best tunneling protocol in the market.
-Its Open Source nature allows for constant upgrades, making it more advanced than any of its alternatives.
+Its Open Source nature allows for constant upgrades, making it more advanced than any of its alternatives in Spain.
 Meanwhile, macOS users can also use the IPSec protocol.
 A less powerful but still capable cousin of OpenVPN.
 The cool thing about the IPSec protocol is that it is Apple’s proprietary protocol.
 Now, if a tech giant like Apple trusts this protocol, it has got to be safe.

-Does Avast VPN Keep Logs?
+Does Avast VPN Keep Logs in Spain?

 - Actual IP address